EthienDuckett/learn_web/README.txt

 ## How?
 I will be using these traditional web-development tools first: HTML, CSS, and JavaScript.
-Later on, I might try SASS and coffeescript
+Later on, I might try SASS and JQUERY

 ## Why?
 My design skills are worthless, also these aren't really projects, more like gists, so I can finish them fast.